floydhub/floyd-docs/docs/guides/basics/create_new.md

 Syncing code ...
 ```

-Let's make another example where Alice is a member of the `Wonderland` Team and want to run the same CLI Job of above inside the Team space:
+Here is another example where Alice is a member of the `wonderland` team and wants to run the same CLI Job but in her team namespace:

 ```bash
 $ floyd init wonderland/quick-start